Full disclosure: this post contains affiliate links.

 Ok, if you’re into true crime or history, I’m sure you’ve read this book.
 If you haven’t read it, get on it.
 The hype is real.
 The Devil in the White City is about H.H.
 Holmes, a serial killer who lured victims into his murder castle at the 1893 Chicago World’s Fair.
 Larson takes you into the planning and construction of the fair itself as well as Holmes’ murderous escapades.
 Holmes is a fascinating character on his own but Larson’s writing and the weaving of narratives make this book incredible.

 Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder by Vincent Bugliosi

 I think it’s fair to say that OJ Simpson is having a moment, which, I admit, is one of the reasons I bought this book a few months ago.
-It was written Vincent Bugliosi, one-time deputy DA in Los Angeles, attorney, and prosecutor in the Manson case.
+As I mentioned above, Bugliosi spent time as the deputy DA in Los Angeles, was a skilled attorney, and prosecutor in the Manson case.
 In other words, a man that knew the law and how to take a case to trial.
 Outrage was written shortly after the trial concluded and his voice is very blunt and very passionate, as many were at the time (and still are).
 He lays out five reasons why Simpson was found not guilty and the factors that led to that verdict.
 It’s more complex than it seems but somehow much simpler than it’s been made out to be.

 Old Sparky: The Electric Chair and the History of the Death Penalty by Anthony Galvin